jkondo14/cse15l-lab-reports/lab5.md

 ### Joe Politz
 **Just Now**

 Hello there.
-Read the instructions clearly as it states to return a new array and when transferring that for loop, what would happen if the array is pulling the values from the same array.
+Read the instructions clearly as it states to return a new array and when traversing the for loop, what would happen if the array is pulling the values for its indices from the same array?

 ---
 ### Student's work after receiving assistance